sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * If you execute Snakemake in `snakemake_rnaseq/`, the relative path to the input files in the rule is `data/<sample>.fastq`
     * If you execute Snakemake in `snakemake_rnaseq/workflow/`, the relative path to the input files in the rule is `../data/<sample>.fastq`

-If you followed the [advice](#advice-and-reminders) at the top of this page, Snakemake should create all the other missing folders by itself, so it is now time to create the rules mentioned [earlier](#exercises).
+If you followed the [advice](#advice-and-reminders) at the top of this page, Snakemake should create all the other missing folders by itself, so it is time to create the rules mentioned [earlier](#exercises).
 If needed, you can check [here](6_debugging_snakemake.md#designing-a-workflow) for a few pieces of advice on workflow design.

 ??? info "'bottom-up' or 'top-down' development?"
     Even if it is often easier to start from final outputs and work backwards to first inputs, the next exercises are presented in the opposite direction (first inputs to last outputs) to make the session easier to understand.

 #### Important: do not process all the samples!

-**Do not try to process all the samples yet, even if we asked you to use wildards.
+**Do not try to process all the samples yet, even if we asked you to use wildcards.
 For now, choose only one sample (which means two .fastq files because reads are paired-end).
 You will see an efficient way to process a list of files in the next series of exercises.**

 ### Creating a rule to trim reads